taming-the-state-in-react/taming-the-state-in-react/manuscript/00-foreword/03-faq.md

 **Is there a money back guarantee?** Yes, there is 100% money back if you don't think it's a good fit.
 Please reach out to me to get a refund.

 **Can I help to improve the content?** Yes, I would love to hear your feedback.
-Once again, please reach out to me.
+You can simply open an issue on [GitHub](https://github.com/rwieruch/taming-the-state-issue-tracker).
 These can be improvements technical wise yet also about the written word.
 I am no native speaker.
 In the next iteration of the book, if the book generates income, I will hand it over to a proofreader and editor for improvements.

 **How can I get help while reading the book?** The book has a [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/)for people who are reading the book.
 You can join the channel to get help or to help others.
 After all, helping others can internalize your learnings, too.
 If there is no one out to help you, you can always reach out to me.